Amblecote: History

-Amblecote was a village in Staffordshire near the River Stour, which formed the border with the county of Worcestershire.
-It was originally part of the parish of Oldswinford, which was otherwise in Worcestershire.
-It was a separate division for rating purposes from those Stourbridge and Oldswinford (the two Worcestershire divisions of the parish).
-Since rates were separately collected for it, it became a civil parish in 1894.
-In 1894, under the Local Government Act 1894, the parish of Amblecote became part of Kingswinford Rural District, but became an urban district by itself in 1898.
-The urban district council of Amblecote used to meet in the former "Fish Inn" public house which is now a Chinese restaurant and historic relics of this time remain at the building, such as the civic clock.
-This civic clock has recently been restored and opened up by Pat Martin, ward councillor in 2009.

 From the 17th century, there have been glassworks in Amblecote, including Thomas Webb and Dennis Hall, and together with the adjoining village of Wordsley, formed the main centre of the Stourbridge glass industry, now known as "The Glass Quarter".
 The glass tradition was brought by Huguenot immigrants to the area.
 Glass is still produced to this day in albeit much reduced numbers following the deindustrialisation of the area in the 1980s and 1990s which saw the closure of many of the larger companies.